senchalabs/docs-i18n/guides/floating_components/README.md

         bottom: 5px;
     }

-..with a component in Sencha Touch like this:
+...can be replicated in Sencha Touch with a component as follows:

     @example miniphone
     Ext.Viewport.add({